 During this emotional transitional period, many couples act with their hearts and not their minds, plunging into remarrying after a divorce.

-Things to consider before remarrying after a divorce
+10 things to consider before remarrying after a divorce

 Remarriage for the right reasons is never wrong.
-But second marriage after divorce is not a simple thing.
+But a second marriage after divorce is not a simple thing.

-Challenges attached to marrying a divorced woman or man force you to consider the following factors attached to remarriage after divorce.
+Challenges to marrying a divorced woman or man force you to consider the following factors attached to remarriage after divorce.